prinzdezibel/nixos-qemu-image/README.md

 }
 ```

-Configure QEMU's OVMF firmware in configuration.nix if you intend to run the image on your build machine's QEMU installation:
+Configure QEMU's OVMF firmware in your system's configuration.nix if you intend to run the image on your build machine's QEMU installation:
 ```
 virtualisation.libvirtd = {
     enable = true;